xnuinside/simple-ddl-parser/CONTRIBUTING.md

 Anyone who want to add new statements support or improve library anyhow - can do this.

 Please describe issue that you want to solve and open the PR, I will review it as soon as possible.
 Please, if you add support for new statements or any new features - don't forget to add tests for them.
-And run flake8 check before open the PR.
+And run ruff/black before open the PR.
 Thank you!

 Any questions?
 Ping me in Telegram: https://t.me/xnuinside